 The RNCM is at the forefront of educating conductors internationally, and graduates of our programmes are regularly seen conducting in the world’s major concert halls and opera houses.

-Audition requirements for postgraduate study are outlined below, but if you require further information, please email [email protected] or call 0161 907 5465.
+Audition requirements for postgraduate study are outlined below, but if you require further information, please email [email protected] or call 0161 907 5465/210.

 All candidates should supply approximately 20 minutes of footage of their conducting.
 Ideally, this should be a fairly equal mixture of rehearsal and performance.
 The camera should be positioned so that the candidate’s face and upper body is clearly visible, i.e. the camera should be positioned in or behind the orchestra/ensemble, and ideally some of the musicians should also be visible.
-The recording should be submitted via Acceptd by 31 October.
+The recording should be submitted via Acceptd by Friday 10 November.
 If you wish to be considered for the choral specialism, please make this clear in the material you submit to Acceptd.

-Please make sure you application material indicates your interest in this.
-The audition process outline above may be slightly different for this.
+Please make sure your application material indicates your interest in this.
+The audition process outlined above may be slightly different.